fcatrin/clc88/src/video/chroni.md

 As you can see, it's a bit little trickier than using plain word aligned addresses.

-Note that you also have the non-word aligned version of the auxiliary address register called VADDR_AUX

 #### Trick to access non-word aligned data in VRAM
 Another way to access non-word aligned data in VRAM is to use a simple trick.